-When it’s time for routine maintenance, the breakers isolate sections and enable crews to work safely and without interrupting the flow of electricity to the remainder of the system.
+When it’s time for routine maintenance, the breakers isolate sections and enable crews to work safely without interrupting the flow of electricity to the remainder of the system.

-HOW MANY ARE THERE?
-OPPD has around 130 substations serving its 369,000 customer-owners.
+OPPD has around 130 substations serving its 369,000 customers.

-Once they do an environmental assessment and purchase the land, we design and build the substation over the course of about 12 to 18 months.
+Once they do an environmental assessment and purchase the land, OPPD designs and builds the substation in about 12 to 18 months.
 They can cost up to $5 million each and last more than 40 years.
-Our Substation, System Protection, Substation Engineering and other departments collaborate on the design, construction, maintenance and operation of OPPD’s substations.
+OPPD’s Substation, System Protection, Substation Engineering and other departments collaborate on the design, construction, maintenance and operation of the utility’s substations.